Savand/familyBudgetManager/README.md

 ### allows you:

-- track your income and outcome
+- track your income and outcome costs
-- divide your outcome expenses into purchase types
+- distribute your outcome expenses within purchase types
 - analyze your budget and restrict daily expenses

-### Simple LAF interface allows you to feel easy and happy saving your money!
+### Simple look'n-feel interface allows you to feel easy and enjoy your life saving money!